• Skip to primary navigation

 13 Benefits and Uses For Geranium Essential Oil

-March 1, 2020 by Emma Carter 3 Comments
+March 30, 2022 by Emma Carter5 Comments

-Geranium Essential Oil Uses and BenefitsGeranium essential oil (Pelargonium graveolens) is a wonderful staple essential oil in your medicine cabinet.
-If I had to summarize it in one word, it would be “balancing”.
-Geranium is perhaps most commonly known for balancing the mind and sorting out emotions to help you relax and have that stress-free feeling after a long day of work or school.
-But Geranium’s amazing properties don’t stop there: it also creates balance to oily and dry skin, can treat acne and bruises, helps fight against infection, acts as nerve pain killer, promotes urination and prevents dementia and Alzheimer’s disease.
-And if that wasn’t enough, this amazing oil could be a natural deodorant and an insect repellent too because of its very pleasant aroma!
+If I had to summarize it in one word, it would be β€œbalancing”.
+Geranium is used for balancing the mind and sorting out emotions.
+It can help you relax and have that stress-free feeling after a long day.
+It also creates balance in oily and dry skin, can treat acne and bruises, and helps fight infections.

 This post contains affiliate links, which means if you make a purchase through these links, I may receive a small commission at no extra cost to you.
 Read my full disclosure policy here.